-Communicate openly and listen well to your child.
+Learn to effectively communicate with your child.
+Listen attentively to your child.
 Do not presume anything let him or her feel heard and understood by you.
-Make use of positive and effective communication in your interactions with your spouse and others this will help your child imbibe good social skills and relate better with you and others.
+Make use of positive communication with your spouse and others this will help your child imbibe good social skills and relate well with you and others.

 Be there for your child.
-Be your child’s friend and parent as well.
 Show interest and participate in activities that are meaningful to him or her.
 Get to know your child’s friends.
 Honour school invitations, know the teachers.
 Be his her number one fan.

 When a complaint is made concerning your child listen to his her side before responding.
-When your child makes a wrong choice disapprove of the misbehavior and help your child handle such situation differently next time.
+When your child makes a wrong choice disapprove of the misbehavior and help your child handle such situation differently in future.

 Have dinner together.
 Use it to catch up on the day’s happenings.
 Make it positive and happy.
 Allow your child express himself herself, his her feelings and needs.
 Children these days are facing tremendous challenges due to advancement in technology, social media and all, they are bombarded with all sorts of negative media.
 Guide your child, build his her self-esteem through communicating your love to him or her.

-Play together.
-Do not be neglectful show positive physical contact, touch, hug, smile and play with your child.
-Express your affection to your child.
+Play with your child.
+Show positive physical contact, touch, hug, express your affection for your child.
 Know where your child is and who he or she is with at all times.

-Communicate with your child.
-Ask questions to make him express his feelings, needs and concerns.
-Pay attention to your own attitudes, habits and approach to parenting in terms of discipline, love, guidance and meeting the unique needs of the child.
-Offer sincere apology and seek forgiveness for genuine shortcomings.
+Pay attention to your own habits and approach to parenting in terms of discipline, guidance and meeting the unique needs of the child.
+Model healthy conflict resolution offer sincere apology and seek forgiveness for genuine shortcomings.

-When faced with a difficult or stressful relationship with your child you can seek for help from a counsellor or child psychologist.
+When faced with a difficult or stressful relationship or behaviour you cannot handle on your own seek the help of a mediator, counsellor or child psychologist.

 Help your children know God.
-Raise your children God’s way.
-Help them build a relationship with God.
+Raise them God’s way.
+Help them develop personal relationships with God.
 Teach them to pray.
 Be a praying parent.
 Pray for your children.
-Take everything to God in prayer.
+Learn to take everything to God in prayer.